CharlieMcGoldrick/ci-ms5-spudscan/README.md

 - Provide a downloadable report of the examined leaves.

 Page 4: Project Hypotheses and Validation
-- Present each hypothesis, explanation, validation process, and conclusion.
+- Present hypothesis, explanation, validation process, and conclusion.

 Page 5: ML Evaluation Metrics
 - Label Distribution for Training, Validation, and Test Sets: